mulle-sde/mulle-platform/README.md

 ... for Linux, OS X, FreeBSD, Windows

-**mulle-platform** lets you query the platform for such things like the extension of shared libraries or the location of specific libraries.
+**mulle-platform** lets you query the current platform for such things like the extension of shared libraries or the location of specific libraries.

+For example `mulle-platform search dl` returns `/usr/lib/x86_64-linux-gnu/libdl.a` on my linux system.

-You are generally better off to use cmake for such things.
+> You might be better off to use **cmake** for such things.
+But this
+> command can be handy in shell scripts.

 Executable          | Description